A Brief Timeline of Black Higher Education

 1965

-U.S. Higher Education Act officially recognizes HBCUs and provides them dedicated federal funding.
+Higher Education Act of 1965 recognizes HBCUs, providing dedicated federal funding.

 -